RonaldAllanRivera/irank-calc-cards/README.md

 Lightweight WordPress plugin that adds two Gutenberg blocks without any build tools or external JS libraries.

-- Weight Loss Calculator with same-page Results overlay and first‑party tracking
+- Weight Loss Calculator with same‑page lead form overlay
 - Swipeable Product Cards using CSS scroll‑snap (no dependencies)

 Tested on WordPress 6.8.3+ and PHP 8.4.
 Works on shared PHP‑only hosting and Laragon.
 No Node, React, or Vue required.